gjpelletier/stepAIC/README.md

 - RidgeBIC: Ridge regression using BIC as the scoring criterion to optimize alpha by trial
 - RidgeVIF: Ridge regression using target VIF to optimize alpha by trial

-Ridge regression adds an L2 penalty to the loss function, which is the product of the regularization hyperparameter and the sum of the squares of the coefficients.
+Ridge regression adds a penalty to the loss function, which is the product of the regularization hyperparameter and the sum of the squares of the coefficients.
 This penalty shrinks the coefficients towards zero but does not force them to be exactly zero.

 Ridge regression is useful for dealing with multicollinearity, where predictors are highly correlated, and when all candidate features should be included in the model.